Running with Scissors (album): Originals

 The album includes "The Weird Al Show Theme", which is the theme song to Yankovic's short-lived television series.
-"Germs", a style parody of industrial rock band Nine Inch Nails, that tells of the narrator's germophobia.
-"Your Horoscope for Today", is a style parody of third wave ska, features Reel Big Fish members Tavis Werts on trumpet and Dan Regan on trombone, and has lyrics about ridiculous horoscopes.
-Yankovic attributes the lyrics' inspiration to the satirical newspaper The Onion.
+"Germs" is a style parody of industrial rock band Nine Inch Nails that tells of the narrator's germophobia.
+"Your Horoscope for Today" is a style parody of third wave ska, which features Reel Big Fish members Tavis Werts on trumpet and Dan Regan on trombone, and has lyrics about ridiculous horoscopes.
+Yankovic attributes the lyrics' inspiration to the satirical newspaper The Onion, and similar comedic horoscopes performed by Gary Owens.
 After Ophiuchus was touted by some papers as the "13th zodiac sign", Yankovic released new lyrics on his Twitter for the sign.
 In January 2023 an animated music video was released for the song to promote The Illustrated Al graphic novel.

 "Albuquerque", an eleven-minute "hard-driving rock narrative", is a style parody of the Rugburns, particularly the song "Dick's Automotive", and tells the fictional life of Yankovic and his various adventures in the town of Albuquerque, New Mexico.
 Yankovic originally wrote the song to "annoy people for 12 minutes".
 He felt that it would be an "odyssey" for fans to successfully sit through it, and so it was placed at the album's end.
 Instead, to Yankovic's surprise, the song has become a fan favorite.
 "My Baby's in Love with Eddie Vedder" is a style parody of zydeco about a man's frustration that his girlfriend is obsessed with Eddie Vedder, the lead singer for the grunge band Pearl Jam.
 "Truck Drivin' Song", a detailed account of a truck driver working while simultaneously worrying about their clothing and makeup, is a style parody of truck-driving country.
 While writing the song, Yankovic listened to C.W.
 McCall for inspiration.